 Radiance/HDR: A special case format, Radiance is designed to hold High Dynamic Range images (HDRi).
 An HDRi (sometimes just HDR) can represent a much wider range of brightness values than a normal image, which are captured by making several exposures simultaneously with different shutter speeds.
 As such, they are usually only stills, but some recent video cameras have begun capturing HDR images.
 In visual effects, an HDRi is most often a panoramic image (360 degrees field of view) that can be used as a light source for CG objects.
 This topic will come up again in the chapter on 3D compositing, but in the meantime, I cannot do otherwise than to recommend my friend Christian Bloch’s excellent book on the subject, the HDRI Handbook 2.0.

 There are many, many more formats out there, not to mention all the different video codecs.
-Treating the topic properly would require a book of its own (a very dry book).
+Treating the topic properly would require a book of its own (a very dry book, far worse than this overly long article).